Yuji Naka: 2016–2022: Square Enix and Balan Wonderworld

 In 2018, Naka joined Square Enix to form the subsidiary developer Balan Company, which aimed to facilitate collaboration between internal and external staff.
 Naka described Balan Company as a collective of designers and artists focusing on genres outside the norms of Square Enix.
 Prope remained in business, but with Naka its only employee.

 Balan Company's first game, Balan Wonderworld, was co-developed by Arzest, a company which had previously co-developed multiple projects for Nintendo and Mistwalker.
 A key staff member at Arzest was Naoto Ohshima, a former Sega artist who created the designs for Sonic the Hedgehog and Doctor Eggman.
-When Naka joined Square Enix in January 2018, he considered making social mobile games but was encouraged by Shinji Hashimoto to make action games for the new market, which was seeing a resurgence in classic action and platform games.
-Naka approached Ohshima and Arzest about a collaboration.
-It was the first collaboration between Naka and Ohshima since Sonic Adventure in 1998.
-However, the Square Enix producer Shinji Hashimoto encouraged him to develop games that would capitalize on the resurgence in platform games.
+When Naka joined Square Enix in January 2018, he considered making social mobile games, but was encouraged by Shinji Hashimoto to make action games for the new market, which was seeing a resurgence in classic action and platform games.
+Naka approached Ohshima about a collaboration, their first since Sonic Adventure in 1998.

-Upon its release in 2021, Balan Wonderworld received generally negative reviews and underperformed commercially.
-Following the release, Naka announced that he was no longer working at Square Enix and said he was considering retirement.
-On December 22, 2021, he released a free mobile game, Shot2048, similar to the games 2048 and Chain Cube.
+Following disagreements with staff, Naka was removed from the project approximately six months before Balan Wonderworld was released.
+It received generally negative reviews and underperformed commercially.
+Naka left Square Enix in April 2021.
+On December 22, 2021, Naka released a free mobile game, Shot2048, similar to the games 2048 and Chain Cube.

 In April 2022, Naka announced that he had sued Square Enix.
-According to Naka, he was removed as the director six months before release of Balan Wonderworld following disagreements over its stability.
-Naka said he had attempted to negotiate to address his concerns, but was ignored.
-He concluded that Square Enix and Arzest did not "value games or game fans".
+He said he had attempted to negotiate to address problems with Balan Wonderworld, but was ignored, and said Square Enix and Arzest did not "value games or game fans".
 In July, Naka tweeted a photo of the Nights team with Ohshima's face blacked out, and expressed his anger over Balan Wonderworld.